ajitchincholkar/Olympics_Analysis_Webapp/README.md

 Webapp link -  https://olympics-data-analysis120.herokuapp.com/

 ## Project Overview
-I wanted to know overall Olympics stats as well as explore which countries excel in which particular events and sports, also top 10 best athletes of each country.
+I wanted to know overall Olympics stats as well as explore which countries excel in which particular events and sports.
+Also, wanted to know the best athletes of every country and many more interesting stats.

 ## Datasets
 Two datasets were used for the analysis.